 Step 1: The applicant reviews information about the National Register on this web page and the National Park Service’s web page.

-Step 2: The applicant contacts staff if they have any questions.
+The applicant contacts staff if they have any questions.
 The applicant is required to fill out the Preliminary National Register Evaluation Form first, unless the property has been determined eligible for listing previously.
+Preliminary National Register Evaluation Form.pdf

 Step 3: The applicant receives an advisory staff opinion as to whether the place is a likely candidate for the National Register.

 The applicant submits a completed nomination form along with additional supporting materials.
 Please review the Illinois Nomination Submittal Policy.
-The nomination form, and detailed instructions on how to complete it, is on the National Park Service’s website
+Detailed instructions on how to complete the form is located here: How to Complete the NR Form

 The complete and correct nomination form will be scheduled for the next meeting of the Illinois Historic Sites Advisory Council